James Roumanos: Career

+Canterbury-Bankstown Bulldogs

 On 31 August 2021, he was one of twelve players who were told by Canterbury that they would not be offered a contract for the 2022 season and would be released at seasons end.

+Manly-Warringah Sea Eagles

 In round 25 of the 2022 NRL season, Roumanos made his first grade debut off the bench for the Manly-Warringah Sea Eagles against the Canterbury-Bankstown Bulldogs in a 21-20 loss.
 He made 3 runs for 39 metres and 8 tackles in 9 minutes.

+Wests Tigers

 He signed a contract for Wests Tigers for the 2023 NRL season.

+Toulouse Olympique

+On 18 November 2023 it was reported that he had signed for Toulouse Olympique in the RFL Championship on a one-year deal for the 2024 season.